Mason Building

-The Mason Building is a historic commercial building in Huntsville, Alabama.
-It was built by the owners of Mason's Furniture, which was founded in 1908.
-In 1927, they built a new building which they intended to lease to other tenants.
-It was designed to be built in stages, and be up to five stories tall, but only the first two were ever built.
-Sears Roebuck began leasing the building in March 1929, at which time a mezzanine and elevator were added.
-Sears left Huntsville in 1931 in the midst of the Great Depression, and Mason's moved their store into the building.
-The company operated until 1977; since then, the building has housed a number of businesses, including a pub.
+The Mason Building is a historic commercial building at 115 East Clinton Avenue in Huntsville, Alabama, United States.
+It was commissioned by the Mason furniture company and built in 1927 by local architect Edgar Lee Love.
+The building was listed on the National Register of Historic Places in 1980.

+Architecture

 The façade is clad in terra cotta tiles, with piers at the corners extending above the cornice.
 The ground floor has large glass panes and a recessed central entrance.
 A terra cotta band painted with a wave pattern separates the ground floor from the mezzanine-level windows, three in each bay.
 The mezzanine and second floor are separated by stepped rows of tiles, a wider band which originally featured a scalloped molding with a bell design, two rows of dentils (small then large), and a cornice.
 The second floor is divided by two wide piers, with two multi-light casement windows in the outer bays and three in the middle.
 The simple cornice and piers extending above it are a by-product of the intended five-story design being cut short.

-The building was listed on the National Register of Historic Places in 1980.
+History

+Mason Furniture Company

+In 1908, when Huntsville was a milling town with a flourishing economy, business partners James "Jim" Mason (1880–1948) and J.D.
+Manning opened Manning & Mason, a 300 square feet furniture store at 109 E. Holmes Avenue.
+However, Manning died shortly after the business opened, leaving Mason as the sole proprietor.
+The firm expanded over the years, and by 1913 relocated to 105 W. Clinton Street.
+The store boasted ″one of the largest lines of furniture to be found in the Spring City.″ Mason also opened a warehouse on Jefferson Street known as Mason's No. 2.
+The firm eventually expanded to 42,000 square feet of floor space in 1926.

+Planning

+In 1927, Mason commissioned the construction of the building, which he intended to lease to other tenants, and received five bids ranging from $50,000 to $65,000.
+Mason entrusted the project to Edgar Lee Love, a local architect.
+The works were carried out by local contractor Charles E. Baxter.